Pear Lake – 12.8mi / 20.6km

 Nestled right below the stately east face of Copeland Mountain, this former reservoir offers serenity in an impressive setting.

-The trail climbs up and over a forested ridge then works its way up through the trees with limited views to Finch Lake (see Finch Lake in 5-10 Miles for description).
+The trail climbs up and over a forested ridge then works its way up through the trees with limited views to Finch Lake (see Finch Lake for description).
 From Finch Lake, you travel through more quiet forests, passing a few ponds along the way.

 You crest a small rise and enter into Pear Lake’s basin.
 Copeland Mountain’s steep granite cliffs tower above you while Ogalalla Peak rises further up the drainage.
 This small lake still shows the “bathtub ring” from when it was a reservoir, but is lovely nonetheless.